 Understanding Bicycle Facilities

-This painted white lane line with bike symbols designates a travel lane for exclusive use by bicycles.
+This painted white lane line with bike symbols designates a 5 to 6 foot wide travel lane for exclusive use by bicycles.
 Motor vehicles may cross the bike lane to access adjacent parking spaces or to make a turn, but motor vehicles must yield to bicycle travel in this lane and may not use the bike lane as a travel lane.